nais/handbook/docs/technical/tenant-setup/2-tenant.md

 - `Folder Creator`
 - `Organization Policy Administrator`

-### Disable Domain restricted sharing
+### Edit `Domain restricted sharing` policy

-- If `Domain restricted sharing` is enabled, allow users from nais.io (nais-io) by adding the domain to `iam.allowedPolicyMemberDomains` under `IAM/Organization Policies`
+If `Domain restricted sharing` is enabled, allow users from nais.io (nais-io) by adding the domain to `iam.allowedPolicyMemberDomains` under `IAM/Organization Policies`

-TODO: steps to do this.
-This must happen before the next step because we are refering to nais.io.
+1. Select the top-level organization in the Google Cloud Console
+1. Go to `IAM & Admin` -> `Organization policies`
+1. Find the policy `Domain restricted sharing` (iam.allowedPolicyMemberDomains)
+1. Actions (three dots) -> Edit policy
+1. Click `Manage policy`
+1. Here, you will likely see a existing rule with a custom allow policy for your domain (`is:C0XXXXXX`).
+Add the value `is:C00xgb366` to this rule.
+This is the nais.io domain.
+1. Click `Done` and `Set policy`
+1. Allow a couple of minutes for the policy to take effect

 ### Run setup script